-- Goodwill – seriously.
-I find the most unique items that were once someone’s trash.
+- Goodwill – Seriously.
+I find the most affordable and unique items that were once someone’s trash.
 Plus, it’s so cheap!

 - Pier 1 – They have an awesome napkin selection and usually a pretty big clearance section too.
 I can find some napkins on sale for $2/piece!

 - Ross/TJ Maxx/Marshalls – These stores can be hit or miss, but I’ve found some great things for cheap prices.

 - Home Goods – Technically in the category above but I put it on its own as it’s just for home stuff aka bigger kitchen selection.

 - World Market – One of my favorites for napkins, utensils, and plates.

 - IKEA – I mean who doesn’t love IKEA?!
 They have so many simple pieces that are great for food photography like this pitcher.

 - West Elm – Ah, getting into a high budget, but they have some great props.
 Most of their plates and utensils can be purchased a la carte too.

 - Crate and Barrel – Another pricier place but they have some nice matte plates as well as other great kitchenware for food photography props.

 - Etsy – There are so many pretty and unique pottery pieces on Etsy.
 A wide selection of matte bowls, plates, etc.